 - FinOps loop for data platform: compute budgeting, storage optimization, chargeback/showback.

-Baseline and constraint mapping
+Baseline and constraint map

 Inventory sources, critical pipelines, current SLAs, and incidents.
 Build an explicit architectural baseline and focus on constraints that block product delivery.